iscc/iscc-crypto/docs/iscc-keys-format.md

 - It is not served over HTTPS
 - It contains invalid JSON
-- Required fields are missing
+- Required fields are missing (kid, pubkey, version)
-- Timestamps are not valid ISO 8601 UTC format
+- The expires timestamp is not a valid ISO 8601 UTC format
-- The `version` field indicates an unsupported version
+- The version field indicates an unsupported version
 - The file is served with invalid path components
-- Any `pubkey` field contains invalid base64 or invalid Ed25519 key data
+- Any pubkey field contains invalid base64 or invalid Ed25519 key data

 ## Implementation Notes